jasonsee/css-styleguide/README.md

 ## Table of Contents

-The WAT team encourages the style guide of Scalable and Modular Architecture for CSS (SMACSS) when creating a Table of Contents.
+I encourage you to follow the style guide of [Scalable and Modular Architecture for CSS (SMACSS)](https://smacss.com/) when creating a Table of Contents.
 Read more about Jonathan Snook’s SMACSS and the catagorizing of CSS rules.
 1. Base
 2. Layout (positional)
 3. Modules